 4 Awesome Ways to Celebrate Black History Month in Miami

-Right in time for Black History Month, the 23rd Annual Melton Mustafa Jazz Festival will include a jam-packed weekend of live performances, workshops, competitions, classes and a glitzy, red carpet concert event.
-Rooted in African American culture, the jazz festival will honor the late Melton Mustafa Sr., who dedicated his life to preserving and celebrating the artform.
-The event runs from Feb.
-28 through March 1, and tickets can be purchased for $20 in advance here.
+Right in time for Black History Month, the 24th Annual Melton Mustafa Jazz Festival will include a weekend of live and virtual performances, workshops, competitions and other music-filled events.
+Rooted in African American culture, the jazz festival will honor the late Melton Mustafa Sr., who dedicated his life to preserving and celebrating the art form.
+The event runs from February 28 through February 28 and will include various COVID-19 precautions, including temperature checks, masks and social distancing.